Five Things to Know if You’re Marrying Someone with Children

 It may take a few weeks for your step-children to bond with you, and it may take years.
 Many variables may go into this such as age of the children, the ability of the parents to co-parent effectively, and your active involvement with the children.
 Find a hobby or activity to share with the children.
 Spend quality time with them, but also realize they need some time alone with their biological parent.
 Especially in the beginning of your relationship, make sure they still feel like their connection with their parent is special and solid.

 Being a step-parent can be difficult at times, but it can also be very rewarding.
-Forming a new family isn’t easy, but it can be done well.
+Forming a new family by marrying someone with children isn’t easy, but it can be done well.
 Let patience, understanding and love be your guiding force.